kpingul/Flickr-App/README.md

 <img src="http://i84.photobucket.com/albums/k34/kdiggz415/flickrAppFolderStructure_2.png"/>

-Since this was a very small widget, the folder structure is organized by the app and separated into the model and view.
+Since this was a very small widget, the folder structure is organized by the app folder and separated into the model and view creating a more modular approach.

 #Requirements